TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/modules.rst

 These two variables are only defined if the interpreter is in interactive mode.

 The variable ``sys.path`` is a list of strings that determines the interpreter's search path for modules.
-It is initialized to a default path taken from the environment variable :envvar:`PYTHONPATH`, or from a built-in default if :envvar:`PYTHONPATH` is not set.
+It is initialized to a default path taken kutoka the environment variable :envvar:`PYTHONPATH`, or kutoka a built-in default if :envvar:`PYTHONPATH` is not set.
 You can modify it using standard list operations::

-   >>> import sys
+   >>> agiza sys
    >>> sys.path.append('/ufs/guido/lib/python')